planetfederal/workshops/workshops/geogig/doc/source/gui/commit.rst

 #.
 Select :menuselection:`Layer --> Toggle Editing` to complete the editing process.
 Click :guilabel:`Save` when prompted.

 #.
 At this point we still need to add our changes to the repo.
-Right click the layer again and select :menuselection:`Geogig --> Update repository with this version`.
+Right click the layer again and select :menuselection:`Sync layer with repository branch...`.
 When asked enter a commit message and then click :guilabel:`OK`.

    .. figure:: img/commit_newlanemessage.png